genome/rex/README.md

 ## TODO
 - compiler
     - sugar for addressing "A::B::C" with "B::C" or "C"
+        - this is partly implemented, it currently requires the shortest form
     - forbid recursive imports
     - improve parsing error messages (probably with <reject> and <error>)
     - fix string escaping regular expressions (grammar and syntax)